cloudfoundry-community/autosleep/README.md

 - [`secret `](#secret)
 - [`autosleep-despite-route-services-error`](#autosleep-despite-route-services-error)

-These parameters can be provided on service creations as well as on service updates, eg.
+Only the `auto-enrollment ` field is is mutable, i.e. is accepted on service updates, e.g.
 `
-cf cs autosleep default my-autosleep -c '{"idle-duration": "PT1H15M"}' `
+cf cs autosleep default my-autosleep -c '{"auto-enrollment": "normal", "secret": "Th1s1zg00dP@$$w0rd"}' `

+If you need to update other fields (e.g. `idle-duration`), rather choose to instanciate a new service instance.up

 #### *idle-duration*
 Duration after which bound applications will be considered as inactive.
 The time format used is [the ISO8601] (https://en.wikipedia.org/wiki/ISO_8601#Durations) duration format.